WatDuhHekBro/cc-voice-mod/README.md

 	- I decided to cancel this feature because it didn't fit the design perspective of this mod (also I was too lazy to implement it).
 But for the most part, I think it'd be better to have a separate mod which basically uses the system Best-VA provides instead of reinventing the wheel.
 The voice mod is meant to provide specificity rather than generality.
 - A feature in `common.json` which would've allowed the user to use a wildcard `"*"` instead of an array of langUids to apply a certain sound to all messages (maybe even ones without langUids) unless otherwise specified.
 You could make entire maps silent with this for example.
 	- This mostly would've been used to make entire maps silent.
 Another cancelled feature related to this would be the ability to toggle whether beeps should play at all.
 I'm thinking that a separate mod to handle this case would be better.
+- The ability to add voices to all messages with langUids.
+This would've allowed for narration of certain messages (like debug or tutorial messages), and overall more versatility.
+	- This isn't completely cancelled, as I might end up adding it in the future, but I've decided to put this out of the scope of the main release.
+The ones that make the most sense to add voices to are `SHOW_MSG`, `SHOW_SIDE_MSG`, `SHOW_OFFSCREEN_MSG`, and `SHOW_DREAM_MSG`.
+As for the message model itself, it has insane levels of abstraction I just don't understand.
+What'd you would've missed though is the following:
+		- `SHOW_AR_MSG`: Stuff like the Login and Logout text.
+		- `SHOW_BOARD_MSG`: What shows up in Direct Links.
+		- `SHOW_CENTER_MSG`: "Update your save file!"
+		- `SHOW_GET_MSG`: Getting more SP, getting an item, etc.
+		- `SHOW_TUTORIAL_MSG`: Tutorial stuff.
+		- `SHOW_TUTORIAL_PLAYER_MSG`: Tutorial stuff.